Rocco Baldelli

-Rocco Daniel Baldelli (/bɔːlˈdɛli/; born September 25, 1981) is an American professional manager, coach, and former outfielder who recently served as the manager for the Minnesota Twins of Major League Baseball (MLB).
-As a player, Baldelli quickly progressed through the minor leagues and made his big league debut with the Tampa Bay Devil Rays on opening day in 2003.
+Rocco Daniel Baldelli (/bɔːlˈdɛli/; born September 25, 1981) is an American former professional baseball outfielder, coach and manager, who is currently an executive in the baseball operations department of the Los Angeles Dodgers.
+As a player, Baldelli quickly progressed through the minor leagues and made his Major League Baseball (MLB) debut with the Tampa Bay Devil Rays on opening day in 2003.
 Baldelli quickly established himself as an excellent hitter and outfielder, and placed third in voting for American League (AL) Rookie of the Year.
+He also played in MLB for the Boston Red Sox.